gsi-ee/go4/Go4ExampleMesh/Readme.txt

-5) Change the example code and recompile to add another execution branch, e.g. with new steps for InputProvider4, Exec4, OutputProvider4, and collect the results in the exisiting final step.
+5) Change the example code and recompile to add another execution branch, e.g. with new steps for InputProvider4, Exec4, OutputProvider4, and collect the results in the existing final step.
 New classes TMeshB4InputEvent, TMeshB4AnlProc, and TMeshB4OutputEvent should be defined for this (these can be derived from the corresponding classes as existing for the Exec3 branch)